caroleguardiola/P6-OC-SnowTricks/README.md

 # Structure :
-2 bundles in src :
+1 bundle in src :
-* 	TricksBundle : Tricks management and initial data in DataFixtures.
+* 	AppBundle : Tricks management and initial data in DataFixtures and User management.
-* 	UserBundle : User management.

 # Installing :